S&B Shichimi Togarashi vs House Shichimi Togarashi

-Shichimi Togarashi, literally “Seven Flavors Chili Pepper”, is a traditional Japanese spice blend consisting of ground red chili pepper and other 6 aromatic spices, which can often be seen on the table at Gyudon chains, and Udon and Soba restaurants.
+Shichimi Togarashi, literally Seven-Taste Chili Pepper, is a traditional Japanese spice blend consisting of ground red chili pepper and six other aromatic spices, seen on the table at Gyudon chains and Udon and Soba restaurants.

-Yes, Shichimi Togarashi is an essential condiment for the Gyudon beef bowl and Udon and Soba noodles and is used by sprinkling on food.
+Yes, Shichimi Togarashi is an essential condiment for the Gyudon beef bowl and Udon and Soba noodles, used by sprinkling on food.

-The Japanese spice mix is not overly spicy and can make what it touches more flavorful and appetizing, and other than Gyudon, Soba, and Udon, many Japanese people like to eat miso soups and Tsukemono pickles with Shichimi Togarashi sprinkled.
+The condiment is not overly spicy and can make what it touches more flavorful, and besides Gyudon, Soba, and Udon, many Japanese people like to eat miso soups and Tsukemono pickles with the spice mix sprinkled.

-In Japan, many food companies are producing and selling Shichimi Togarashi, but among those manufacturers, S&B and House Foods especially have a large market share.
+In Japan, many food companies produce and sell Shichimi Togarashi.
+And among those manufacturers, S&B and House Foods boast a top market share.

-In recent years, their Shichimi Togarashi products can be bought even outside of Japan via the internet, and in fact, their spice mixes have gained a lot of high ratings from Amazon.com customers.
+Nowadays, their Shichimi Togarashi products are available even outside of Japan via the internet, and their spice mixes have gained a lot of high ratings from Amazon.com customers.

 But how do S&B and House Foods’ Shichimi Togarashi spice blends differ?
-Fortunately, now I have both on hand, so for people who are curious, today I will compare them and share the result.
+Fortunately, I have both on hand now, so for people curious, I will compare them today and share the results.

 Ingredients (7 Spices)

-As you may know, in terms of the spices other than red chili pepper, they are varied depending on the maker,
+As you may know, regarding six spices other than red chili pepper, they are varied depending on the maker,

-On the other hand, the House Shichimi Togarashi is composed of sesame seeds, Chinpi, Sansho pepper, poppy seeds, Aonori, and ginger.
+On the other hand, the House Shichimi Togarashi consists of sesame seeds, Chinpi, Sansho pepper, poppy seeds, Aonori, and ginger.

 Taste

-Taste-wise, the S&B Shichimi Togarashi is well balanced with a fragrant aroma of sesame to it, but its heat is somewhat more intense than the one from House.
+Taste-wise, the S&B Shichimi Togarashi is well balanced with a fragrant aroma of sesame, but its heat is somewhat more intense than the one from House.

-Accordingly, the House Shichimi Togarashi has a milder spiciness and is characterized by its pleasant taste mainly from ginger.
+Accordingly, the House Shichimi Togarashi has a milder spiciness, characterized by its pleasant taste mainly from ginger.

-As for the best before date, the S&B Shichimi Togarashi is 36 months in the state of unopened, while the House Shichimi Togarashi is 30 months after the date of production if unopened.
+As for the best-before date, the S&B Shichimi is 36 months if unopened, while the House Shichimi Togarashi is 30 months after the production date if unopened.

 (Reference Pages: SB Foods, House Foods )